Hugo-ter-Doest/chart-parsers/README.md

 // Create a parser
 var parser = new CYK(grammar);

 // Declare a tagged sentence.
-Format is taken from https://github.com/neopunisher/pos-js. var tagged_sentence = [['I', 'NP'],
+Format is adopted from the Brill part-of-speech tagger at https://github.com/neopunisher/pos-js. var tagged_sentence = [['I', 'NP'],
                        ['saw', 'V'],
                        ['the', 'DET'],